Logiqx/gps-details/docs/devices/coros/advice/README.md

 If you want to get techie, Strava does not process the Doppler-derived speeds from the GPS / GNSS chipset and therefore prone to spikes.
 These spikes may be small (e.g. just a few knots), or large (e.g. tens of knots).

-Strava is fine as an activity diary, recording where you sailed and how far, but you should completely disregard and high speeds being reported.
+Strava is fine as an activity diary, recording where you sailed and how far, but you should completely disregard any of the max speeds being reported.
 No, you can't just eyeball the data and remove obvious spikes yourself...